Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

 Using $ \FaeroV $ we can implement a ``bank to turn'' system.
 In ``bank to turn'', a bank angle is applied in order to line up the lift vector in the direction of desired acceleration (see \cite{reganBook1993} chapter 9.4).
 No aerodynamic side force is experienced.
 This is in contrast to a ``skid to turn'' system which uses both lift and side forces to set the aerodynamic force direction.

 The ``wind frame'' is the result of a right-handed rotation about the velocity x-axis through the bank angle.
 The lift force acts in the negative direction of the wind-frame z-axis.
-We can thus find the bank angle that ``lines up'' the lift force in the desired direction using $\bankCmd = \arctan \bigg(\frac{f_2}{-f_3} \bigg)$. \liftCmd {L_{cmd}} Next the desired lift force magnitude $ \liftCmd $ is determined $\liftCmd=\sqrt{f_2^2 + f_3^2}$. \cLift {C_{L}} \sRef {S} As shown in \eqref{eq:aeroForces}, the lift force is a function of the lift coefficient $ \cLift(\alpha) $, air density $ \rho $, speed $ v $, and reference surface area $ \sRef $.
-We can use \eqref{eq:aeroForces} to solve $ \alphaCmd $ such that $\liftCmd = \frac{1}{2}\cLift(\alphaCmd) \sRef \rho v^2$.
-In general, the solution to this $L_{cmd}$ may be analytical or may require numerical solutions.
-In this work, it can be solved analytically.
+We can thus find the bank angle that ``lines up'' the lift force in the desired direction using $\bankCmd = \arctan \left({f_2}/{-f_3}\right)$. \liftCmd {L_{cmd}} Next the desired lift force magnitude $ \liftCmd $ is determined $\liftCmd=\sqrt{f_2^2 + f_3^2}$. \cLift {C_{L}} \sRef {S} As stated above, the lift force is a function of the lift coefficient $ \cLift(\alpha) $, air density $ \rho $, speed $ v $, and reference surface area $ \sRef $.
+We can use the equation for lift to solve $ \alphaCmd $ such that $\liftCmd = \frac{1}{2}\cLift(\alphaCmd) \sRef \rho v^2$. \updates{In general this may require numerical solution.
+In this work it can be solved analytically since $C_L$ is assumed linear in $\alpha_{cmd}$.}